Property Management Blog

 That said, not all California landlords allow pets in their Torrance, Lomita or other California rental properties.
 Pets can scratch the floors, stain carpets, cause noise complaints, and chew up appliances.

-However, there are many advantages to renting to tenants with pets – and there ways you can protect yourself from pet-related property damages.
+However, there are many advantages to renting to residents with pets – and there ways you can protect yourself from pet-related property damages.

 In this article, we’ll walk you through everything you need to know about pet deposits, pet fees and pet rent.